koendv/t12-958/README.md

 DS18B20 in soldering iron handle.
 The DS18B20 has a TO-92 package, like a leaded small-signal transistor.

 To avoid short-circuits, cover everything in Kapton tape.
-Make sure blank metal can not touch other blank metal.
-Make sure vibration sensor and temperature sensor leads are isolated.
+Make sure blank metal does not touch other blank metal.
+Make sure vibration sensor leads do not make contact with temperature sensor leads.

 [![sensors wrapped](pictures/sensors_wrapped_small.jpg)](pictures/sensors_wrapped.jpg)

 The DS18B20 data line needs a pull-up resistor.
  On the PCB, connect the T12 connector pin "J" to pin "F" (pin PB7, UART RX) with a pull-up resistor to 3.3V.
-Suitable resistor values are 1K - 3.3K.
+Suitable resistor values are 1K - 3.3K. (picture: 2K)

 [![strapped for ds18b20](pictures/strapped_for_ds18b20_small.jpg)](pictures/strapped_for_ds18b20.jpg)